How to Build Business Credit in 30 Days

 When you accept credit cards as a form of payment you pay processing fees to the merchant provider.
 There are different types of fees you get charged for depending on the type of transaction you process.
 Processing fees are something your business is already paying for if it accepts credit cards for payment.

-Unfortunately, those fees don’t get reported to your business credit report until now.
+Unfortunately, those fees don’t get reported to your business credit report.
 One particular provider that we recommend does report to the business credit reporting agencies.
 For details, be sure to check out BestMerchantCardServices.com.

 If you accept credit cards via mobile, wireless terminals, or online you can benefit from this strategy fast.
 Simply start using our preferred merchant provider that reports so you can get credit for all the service fees you’re already paying.